HR planning in retail

 What is particularly important is that the quality of service has increased.
 Because we use more staff hours at busy times compared to before.”

-This resulted in increasing sales, lower costs and an improvement in work processes. “
+This resulted in increased sales, lower costs and improved work procedures.”

 The new staff shortage analysis from SEAK